leandroBorgesFerreira/Writeopia/README.md

 Writeopia is a project develop with Kotlin Multiplatform, most of the code is shared between all the apps.
 This is a project to save all your documents in one place providing you the freedom to choose where to store it.
 You can save your whole workspace with a button click and save it in git repository (like Github) or a storage system like Dropbox or Google Drive.
 A backend end is also understand develop so you can self host it and have full controll how you share your documentations with work teams and friends.

 ## Documentation
-You can check the documentation of the project in: [https://docs.writeopia.io](https://docs.writeopia.io).
+You can check the documentation of the project in the [application documentation](https://docs.writeopia.io/docs/application/overview).

 ## Sample
 The sample app of the project is a great way to get a simple demo.
 You can have an experience like this those: [https://sample.writeopia.io](https://sample.writeopia.io)